Wouldn’t we all love to have whiter, more healthy-looking teeth?

 Effects of Missing Teeth

 If you are among this population, you know the difficulties that follow when you lose a tooth.
 Including the impact on how you speak, your ability to chew, and what you eat, your self-esteem may also take a hit, especially if the missing tooth now causes an unsightly gap in your smile.
-If left untreated for a time, a missing tooth may also cause your teeth to shift, lead to a painful condition known as TMJ(temporomandibular joint disorder), or increase your risk for gum disease and tooth decay.
+If left untreated for a time, a missing tooth may also cause your teeth to shift, lead to a painful condition known as TMJ (temporomandibular joint disorder), or increase your risk for gum disease and tooth decay.

 How to Fix Missing Teeth

-Before you panic, know that Dr. Barroso had lots of options which can help fill in the gap a missing tooth leaves behind.
+Before you panic, know that Dr. Barroso had lots of options that can help fill in the gap that a missing tooth leaves behind.
 Fixed dental bridges are among the more common choices and work exactly how they sound: by bridging or filling in the space caused by a lost tooth.
 Fixed bridges are just that – fixed – and cannot be taken in and out of the mouth and are typically held in place via bonding cement and/or metal substructures.

 Types of Bridges